JosephTLucas/HackThisAI/challenge/medium_stonks/README.md

 # Stonks

+## Scenario
 You're trying to bootstrap your startup by stealing a popular stock API.
 If you give it three features, it tells you whether you should buy [1] or sell [-1].
 Can you build something similar?

+## Objective
+Steal or invert the exposed model.
+Submit a model that replicates the behavior of the target.

 # Instructions
 1. Run `docker build --tag stonks .`